ghoul-keeper/ghoulies/README.md

 ### SPACE GHOULIES

-Ghoulies.Space is a collection of 10,000 algorithmically unique NFTs on the Solana blockchain.
-Each Ghoulie doubles as an intergalactic passport on the ISS GHOUL, the mothership for all hitchhiking Ghoulies.
+Space Ghoulies is a collection of 10,000 algorithmically unique NFTs on the Solana blockchain.
+Each ghoulie doubles as your intergalactic passport on the ISS GHOUL, the mothership for all Ghoulies.

 Visit us at [Ghoulies.Space](https://ghoulies.space)